m-aparna/Green-Buddy/README.md

 4. Enable the Google Maps API

-   - Similarly, "Enable" Embed API,Places API,Geocoding API.
+   - Similarly, "Enable" Embed API, Places API, Geocoding API.

 5. Create API Credentials

 6. Restrict the API Key (Optional but Recommended)

-   - Under "API Restrictions," restrict the key to only the APIs your project uses (e.g., Google Maps, Google Places API,Google Geocoding API).
+   - Under "API Restrictions," restrict the key to only the APIs your project uses (e.g., Google Maps, Google Places API, Google Geocoding API).

 7. Copy the API Key
    - Copy the generated API key and use it in your application where required.